It's all about bingos!

-It's all about bingos!Welcome to one of the ugliest sites on the web built by someone who does web stuff for a living.
+Welcome to one of the ugliest sites on the web built by someone who did web stuff for a living.

 We are talking about bingo machines here, mostly Bally, but with a few digressions into United and other manufacturers.

-Where's the little numbered balls?Wrong kinda bingo.
+Wrong kinda bingo.
 We are interested in pinball machines that look somewhat like this thing.